 Now there is a solution.
-The Sandless Beach Tote is made of woven strands of PVC and/or PE material that are ideally spaced to drop the sand but nothing else.
-And the material is also mold/mildew resistant, so there’s not need to worry about moisture.
-It’s strong stitches won’t easily break, and it has a handy pocket inside to keep your phone/wallet dry.
+The Sandless Beach Tote is made of woven strands of PVC and/or PE material that is ideally spaced to drop the sand but nothing else.
+And the material is also mold/mildew resistant, so there’s no need to worry about moisture.
+Its strong stitches won’t easily break, and it has a handy pocket inside to keep your phone/wallet dry.

 Wouldn’t it be great if you could take video clips of your vacation experience, hands-free, without stopping the action?
 Now you can, with the Snap Spectacles.
 These glasses shield your eyes from UV light but also come with a camera inside the frame that lets you effortlessly video-record whatever you are seeing at the moment.

-The recordings can be sent direct to your smartphone, and the eyeglass protection case also serves as a battery recharger.
+The recordings can be sent directly to your smartphone, and the eyeglass protection case also serves as a battery recharger.

 If you are going to be hiking somewhere a bit chilly, the Therma CELL Heated Insoles can keep your feet both warm and dry throughout the journey.
 They incorporate water resistant material and an in-built shoe thermostat to make your trip as comfortable and high-tech as possible.
 Also, they come in various size.

 When backpacking in remote regions, it’s not uncommon to lose your cell phone signal.
 GoTenna is a small radio plus antenna that can fit into your pocket.
 It works in tandem with your smartphone to help you communicate with other smartphones up to 50 miles away in any direction (under ideal conditions).